MONROE-PROJECT/monroe-experiment-core/README.md

 4. execute ```monroe-sync-experiments``` # check so it a container.log was produced and that files are synched)
 5. execute ```container-stop.sh test``` # checks so the .stopped file was produced
 6. execute ```monroe-sync-experiments``` # and see that all fiels are synched and that the experiement is cleanued up.

+# TODO (both near time and moonshots)
+* See what is requried to make it install on Ubuntu 18.04 LTS (do we depend on ifupdown anywhere in the code)
+* Remove/rework dependency on circle and table-allocator (ie make optional or remove binary components)
+* Create a full plugin system with hooks into the main scripts (container-deploy/start/stop)
+* Re-integerate current functionality as plugins (vm and neat support)